 And here's how your settings checklist should look like:

 Customers need to trust your online business.
 Hence, you have to set up your contact information befittingly.
-Your store needs to include the official email address, legal business name, currency to be used, and location.
+Your Shopify store needs to include the official email address, legal business name, currency to be used, and location.

 In online retail, the seller has to put customer service as a top factor while running the business.
 Shopify has an inbuilt party line to help merchants boost the customers' experience.
 With all the contact information within reach, shoppers can gain confidence in your online store.

-Create Legal pages
+Create Legal Pages

 Like other business structures, you need policies to effectively run your online business.
 Without these legal documents, then your business might be sitting on the fence.
 A refund policy, for example, allows the seller to lay down all conditions that'll validate a return or a refund.